**UPDATE** Treating and Training the Female Runner

-- What running form considerations common to females can be modified to address musculoskeletal, pelvic/abdominal, and performance needs?
+- What running form considerations can be modified to address musculoskeletal, pelvic/abdominal, and performance needs?

 - How do we build resilience in our female runners to prevent future injuries? **

-- Bring a video of one or two runners (and/or your own running) with written permission to share with others and use for labs.
+- Collect a video of yourself and one other person running* (*female runner/athlete is ideal for all videos).
 Videos should be from the front, side and behind.

-- Bring video of squats, single leg squats, a squat jump and hops all from side and front views of at least one of the runners or yourself.
+- Collect video of yourself, and one other person* performing bilateral single leg stance, squats, bilateral single leg squats, a squat jump and bilateral hops all from side and front views.

 - Sign and return the course Terms and Conditions.